 Corneal Dystrophies and Degenerations

 While many corneal changes can arise with the normal aging process, some are genetic.
-Diagnosis and counseling are helpful in determining prognosis for vision across the course of your lifetime, and treatment options vary for conditions such as Keratoconus, Fuch’s Dystrophy, Salzmann’s Nodular Degeneration, or Epithelial Basement Membrane Dystrophy.
+Diagnosis and counseling are helpful in determining the prognosis for vision across the course of your lifetime, and treatment options vary for conditions such as Keratoconus, Fuch’s Dystrophy, Salzmann’s Nodular Degeneration, or Epithelial Basement Membrane Dystrophy.
 Below are some surgical treatment options offered at OELI.

 Corneal transplants replace the diseased portion of a poorly functioning cornea and implant a matched donor tissue in place.
 Corneal transplants are used to treat a wide variety of conditions, including Keratoconus and Fuch’s Endothelial Dystrophy.
 Surgery is generally elected when the vision of the eye is compromised to the point of decreased daily function and ability, or if there is recurring pain to the diseased eye.
 Recovery and healing after a transplant can be extensive, sometimes lasting more than a year.
-Most patients will use steroid eyedrops for several months after the procedure, and can expect to have stitches removed between 6-18 months post-surgery.
+Most patients will use steroid eye drops for several months after the procedure and can expect to have stitches removed between 6-18 months post-surgery.

 Descemet’s Stripping Endothelial Keratoplasty (DSEK)

 DSEK is a partial corneal transplant where limited layers of the cornea are removed and replaced with healthy donor tissue.
-Surgical incisions are smaller, and generally sutures are not needed.
+Surgical incisions are smaller, and generally, sutures are not needed.
 This reduces the healing time and improves visual prognosis post-operatively.
-DSEKs can be used as treatment for conditions such as Fuch’s Endothelial Dystrophy.
+DSEKs can be used as a treatment for conditions such as Fuch’s Endothelial Dystrophy.